2013 Golden Pints

 Difficult to answer as I launched my own indie beer shop Hop Hideout

-in Sheffield in November of this year.
+in November of this year.
 So I haven’t been to many others!

 I’m really excited about The Curious Hop and Clapton Craft beer shops too.